securitytxt/security-txt/draft-foudil-securitytxt.md

   email: yakov+ietf@nightwatchcybersecurity.com

 --- abstract
-When security risks are discovered by independent security researchers, they often lack the channels to report them properly.
-As a result, security issues may be left unreported.
+When security vulnerabilities are discovered by independent security researchers, they often lack the channels to report them properly.
+As a result, security vulnerabilities may be left unreported.
 This document defines a format ("security.txt") to help organizations describe the process for security researchers to follow in order to report security vulnerabilities.